troubling/hummingbird/ansible/README.md

 -----

 1. Install the latest version of [Ansible](http://docs.ansible.com/ansible/latest/intro_installation.html)
-1. Edit the hosts file to have the hosts you want and modify variables as needed.
+2. Edit the hosts file to have the hosts you want and modify variables as needed.
-1. Run the storage playbook `ansible-playbook -i hosts storage.yml` to partition and format the devices.
+3. Run the storage playbook `ansible-playbook -i hosts storage.yml` to partition and format the devices.
-1. Run the hummingbird playbook `ansible-playbook -i hosts hummingbird.yml` to install and configure the latest hummingbird.
+4. Run the hummingbird playbook `ansible-playbook -i hosts hummingbird.yml` to install and configure the latest hummingbird.
-1. Create rings for the cluster.
+5. Create rings for the cluster.
-1. Run the ring playbook `ansible-playbook -i hosts ring.yml` to copy the rings to each server.
+6. Run the ring playbook `ansible-playbook -i hosts ring.yml` to copy the rings to each server.

 Inventory
 ---------

 Each storage node should be listed in the `hummingbird` group.
-The 'service_ip' variable is the ip that the non-public services will listen on.
+The `service_ip` variable is the ip that the non-public services will listen on.

 ### hummingbird group variables